KPourgourides/UAVTrafficPy/paper/paper.md

 # Software Functionality

-UAVTrafficPy was developed in Python, and acts as a standalone package for analysis and visualization of UAV-based traffic data.
+UAVTrafficPy was developed and tested in Python 3.12, and acts as a standalone package for analysis and visualization of UAV-based traffic data.
 It is not an extension of any already existing software.
 Since UAV traffic datasets often come in compact, non-intuitive formats that vary significantly across sources, UAVTrafficPy introduces a universal input structure based on Python dictionaries.
 The tool requires only minimal information to operate, such as vehicle IDs, vehicle types (e.g., car, motorcycle etc.), and 2D positional coordinates (longitude and latitude in the WGS84 system) labeled by time for every vehicle.

 Once a user provides this information in the appropriate format, which is thoroughly explained in the [walkthrough](https://github.com/KPourgourides/UAVTrafficPy?tab=readme-ov-file#acquiring-the-data-in-the-correct-format) on the repository's frontpage, UAVTrafficPy can perform a wide range of tasks.
 Examples include computing time-dependent speed and acceleration profiles, and reconstructing vehicle trajectories at signalized intersections based on the existent routes, which are depicted in \autoref{fig:1} and \autoref{fig:2} respectively.
 These tasks were executed by using the file `20181024_d2_0900_0930.csv` from the open-source pNEUMA dataset.